Yaroslavzev/rent-auto_admin/README.md

-Admin panel for a car leasing website at https://rent-auto.biz.tm/cars the panel itself is at https://adm.rent-auto.biz.tm/
+Admin dashboard for a car leasing website at https://rent-auto.biz.tm/cars the dashboard is at https://adm.rent-auto.biz.tm/

 The program is an integrated application with server and client parts.
 The functionality of admin part of the site is using React JS